 #18 Hanabira Ondo – Interspecies Reviewers

 As with Joshiraku higher up this list, I like it when anime can poke a little fun at Japanese traditions and folklore.
 Something which few shows do as brilliantly as the wildly inappropriate Interspecies Reviewers.
-Ondo music is a type of folk music, commonly assosciated with Buddhist festivals like Bon.
-A beautiful tradition born from culture and religion, that is here transformed into a sick beat for a song about banging big titty fantasy prostitutes.
+Ondo music is a type of folk music, commonly associated with Buddhist festivals like Bon.
+A beautiful tradition born from culture and religion, that is here transformed into a sick beat for a song about banging big titty prostitutes.

 Goofy, unseemly, and highly disrespectful, but super catchy nonetheless.